mrx7014/mrx7014/README.md

 - 👨‍💻 All of my projects are available at [https://mrx7014.github.io](https://mrx7014.github.io)

-- 💬 Ask me about **Linux, Android Custom ROMS and RECOVERIES, Bash Scripts**
+- 💬 Ask me about **Linux, Android Custom ROMS and RECOVERIES, Bash Scripts and many other things.**

 - 📫 How to reach me **safen894@gmail.com**